CONCUSSION · DIFFUSE AXONAL INJURY · POST-TRAUMATIC ENCEPHALOPATHY

 Your cells are collected, isolated, expanded and quality-tested in our certified Warsaw laboratory.
 Each batch receives a full traceability certificate.
 This stage typically takes 2–3 weeks.

 Cells are delivered by intravenous infusion or targeted local administration — no surgery, no general anaesthesia.
-Treatment is available at our Warsaw clinic or with our medical team at your location worldwide.
-Airport transfers, accommodation and visa support are included in the programme.
-Where clinically appropriate, our medical board may approve a travelling treatment programme — our medical team flies directly to the patient.
+Airport transfers, accommodation and visa support are included in the programme for international patients.

 Structured cognitive and physical rehabilitation sessions with our specialists, adapted to your specific deficits — attention, memory, executive function, motor coordination.
 Available at our clinic or remotely coordinated with your local rehabilitation team.